-Running a pedal in front of an amp is designed to push its tubes into breakup for some sweet, sweet crunch or distortion.
+Running an overdrive pedal in front of an amp is designed to push its tubes into breakup for some sweet, sweet crunch or distortion.
 It's an ideal technique for those of you who can't or won't turn the volume of your amp up to 11.

-It's here that the mythical transparency of the Klon Centaur and Timmy Overdrive shine, adding gain to the sum of parts without colouring the sound with EQ.
+It's in a pedal-stacking scenario that the mythical transparency of the Klon Centaur and Timmy Overdrive shine, adding gain to the sum of parts without colouring the sound too much.